geoserver/geoserver/doc/en/user/source/community/css/properties.rst

     - * ``label- geometry``
       * expression
       * An expression to use for the geometry when rendering features.
       * yes
+    - * ``label- anchor``
+      * expression
+      * The part of the label to place over the point or middle of the polygon.
+        This takes 2 values - x y where x=0 is the left edge of the label, x=1 is the right edge. y=0 is the bottom edge of the label, y=1 is the top edge.
+Specify 0.5 0.5 to centre a label.
+      * yes
+    - * ``label- offset``
+      * expression
+      * This is for fine-tuning label-anchor. x and y values specify pixels to adjust the label position.
+      * yes
+    - * ``label- rotation``
+      * expression
+      * Clockwise rotation of label in degrees.
+      * yes
+    - * ``label- z-index``
+      * expression
+      * Used to determine which labels are drawn on top of other labels.
+Lower z-indexes are drawn on top.
+      * yes
     - * ``shield``
       * mark, symbol